PiyushN17/quiz-trivia/README.md

 -- I have updated the code - HTML, CSS and JS file
 -- Update the category by removing the current selected category -- Removed edge cases and bugs
+-- Seperated summary at category end and final leaderboard